aNickzz/tracery/readme.md

 where myRng is a function that, [like Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random), returns a floating-point, pseudo-random number in the range [0, 1).

-By using a local random number generator that takes a seed and controlling this seed, you can make Tracery's behavior completely deterministic.
+By using a local random number generator that takes a seed and controlling this seed, you can make Tracery's behaviour completely deterministic.

 (Alternatively, you could use something like [seedrandom](https://github.com/davidbau/seedrandom) to make Math.random() seedable, but then you need to be very careful about who uses Math.random() - it effectively becomes a global variable that anyone can modify.
 Using a local random number generator - perhaps from seedrandom - instead of replacing Math.random() avoids this problem.)

 ## Library Concepts

 ### Grammar

 A Grammar is